Yashsharma1911/file-store-service/README.md

 You can deploy file store to your kubernetes cluster, run below make command which will auto deploy kubernetes resources to run your application

+**Note: ** After installation gets successful do run `kubectl get pods` to ensure deoployments are up and running

 ```bash
 make kubernetes-deployment
 ```